weavejester/haslett/README.md

 ## Installation

-Add the following dependency to your `project.clj` file:
+Add the following dependency to your deps.edn file:

+    haslett/haslett {:mvn/version "0.1.7"}

+Or to your Leiningen project file:

     [haslett "0.1.7"]